frederic-perez/AmE-dictionary/data/dictionary.md

 __confidence__
 __config__ _n_ :mega: _A config file._
 __conflagration__ _n_ :three: A very intense and uncontrolled fire. _Syn_ inferno _All the stock was destroyed in a warehouse conflagration._ _An astonishing conflagration of biodiversity._
-__conflate__ _v tr_ :six: Mix together different elements. _Syn_ coalesce, fuse, mix, merge, commingle, flux, blend, meld, combine _He conflates two images from Kipling’s short stories in the film._
+__conflate__ _vt_ :six: Mix together different elements. _Syn_ coalesce, fuse, mix, merge, commingle, flux, blend, meld, combine _He conflates two images from Kipling’s short stories in the film._
 __conflation__
 __confluence__ _n_ :two: A gathering, flowing, or meeting together at one juncture or point. _Syn_ meeting _He had long noted that the greatest disasters were rarely the result of one misfortune but were the result of a confluence of several of them._
 __conform__ _v_